-Jon Furbush '05 enters his 10th season as head coach of the Bates College men’s basketball team in 2017-18, with a 119-109 overall record and seven NESCAC Championship tournament appearances through nine seasons, including three appearances in the NESCAC semifinals.
+Jon Furbush '05 enters his 11th season as head coach of the Bates College men’s basketball team in 2018-19, with a 131-121 overall record and seven NESCAC Championship tournament appearances through 10 seasons, including three appearances in the NESCAC semifinals.

 In the 2014-15 season, Furbush led the Bobcats to their most victories in program history (21) and their first-ever appearance in the NCAA Division III Tournament (second overall, after the 1960-61 NCAA College Division Tournament team).
 The Bobcats were 19-5 in the regular season while playing the second most competitive schedule in Division III, in terms of opponents' aggregate winning percentage.
 They finished in third place in the NESCAC with a 7-3 conference record.
 Furbush was named 2014-15 Maine Coach of the Year by the Maine Men's Basketball Coaches and Writers Association.

 Furbush has produced three 1,000 point scorers (Graham Safford '15, Mike Boornazian '16, Marcus Delpeche '17).
 Two players (Marcus and Malcolm Delpeche '17) have signed pro contracts in Germany.

 In his first season, during which Furbush was the youngest head men’s basketball coach in the NCAA, the Bobcats posted a 13-12 campaign and made an appearance in the quarterfinals of the 2009 NESCAC Championships.
 In his second year, Furbush led Bates to a 14-12 record, and the Bobcats advanced to the semifinals of the 2010 NESCAC Championships.